 During 2007 – 2009, David taught specific sections of various courses – cognition, linguistics, philosophy, psychology & metaphysics.

 From 2007 – present, David Pierre Leibovitz developed a unified epistemology, ontology & metaphysics for the analysis, decomposition, synthesis and modeling of complex systems.
-The empirical philosophizing behind this Emergic Approach to unified cognitive modeling is validated by developing a unified cognitive model – the Emergic Cognitive Model (ECM).
+The empirical philosophizing behind this Emergic Approach (or EA) to unified cognitive modeling is validated by developing a unified cognitive model – the Emergic Cognitive Model (ECM).
 This research was initially developed at Carleton University.

 Emergic Cognitive Model